When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Grand Theft Auto (1997)

-Carelessly driving a stolen car while being chased by the police, GTA (Grand Theft Auto) is an action-adventure game that became popular in the 90s, developed by DMA Design and published by BMG Interactive for MS-DOS and Microsoft Windows in October 1997.
+GTA (Grand Theft Auto) is an action-adventure game that became popular in the 1990s.
+It involves carelessly driving a stolen car while being chased by the police.
+The game was developed by DMA Design and published by BMG Interactive for MS-DOS and Microsoft Windows in October 1997.

 It is now considered by many reviewers to be one of the greatest video games ever made.

-The game focuses on players taking on the role of a criminal who conducts jobs for various syndicates across three fictionalized versions of US cities.
+The game involves players playing the role of a criminal who conducts jobs for various syndicates in three fictionalized US cities.

 Starcraft (1998)